-OBSERVATIONS PHOTOS Struts The local division of The struts span between the columns and are located at the be the walls, approximately 6 feet ab arena floor, at the knee brace to connection, and at the top of the Photo 43. arena ottom of pove the column e walls.
-The struts are generally in poor co ndition.
-The struts located at the column b the east half of the arena are i condition due to severe decay. ases on n failed Severe checking was observed threw with checks measuring greater that width and 3" in depth. oughout an 1⁄2" in Significant warping and twisting observed throughout. ng was Photo 43: Typical wall struts and bracing.
-Strut to column connections have failed in many locations.
-The wood has split at toenail locations and the members are disjointed from one another.
+OBSERVATIONS PHOTOS Struts • The struts span between the arena columns and are located at the bottom of the walls, approximately 6 feet above the arena floor, at the knee brace to column connection, and at the top of the walls.
+PHOTOS • Photo 43.
+The struts are generally in poor condition.
+The struts located at the column bases on the east half of the arena are in failed condition due to severe decay. • Severe checking was observed throughout with checks measuring greater than 1⁄2" in width and 3" in depth.
+Significant warping and twisting was observed throughout.
+Photo 43: Typical wall struts and bracing. • Strut to column connections have failed in toenail locations and the members are disjointed from one another.
 Photo 44.